Skip to content

 The HAVING clause is suitable for filtering aggregated results:

-// Filter based on aggregation function values
+// Filtering based on aggregated function values

 M::cpu:(avg(usage) as avg_usage) [1h] BY host HAVING avg_usage > 80